ChrisRamer/building-an-api-ind-project-api/README.md

 Using that client, you can go to each of the endpoints listed below.

+To run the API, open the terminal and navigate to the `AnimalShelterApi` directory.

+Then run the command `dotnet run`.

 ## Endpoints

 Each endpoint begins with the required `v{apiVersion}` with the version being an `int` or a `float`.